-For all courses in the Bachelor’s and Master’s programs you may retake an exam two times (see the examination regulations of the MIN faculty, §10).
-This means you have three attempts in total.
-If all three attempts are graded with insufficient, the course is failed conclusively.
+For all courses in the Bachelor’s and Master’s programs you may retake an exam three times (see the examination regulations of the MIN faculty, §10).
+This means you have four attempts in total.
+If all four attempts are graded with insufficient, the course is failed conclusively.
 This often means that the whole program is failed conclusively.
-If you have a course from your compulsory optional subjects with two failed attempts you may leave it as unfinished to avoid the risk of conclusively failing your program.
+If you have a course from your compulsory optional subjects with three failed attempts you may leave it as unfinished to avoid the risk of conclusively failing your program.
 You may take another course instead.

-In general, if you have two failed attempts in an exam please get counseling from the Academic Services Office(studium.math"AT"uni-hamburg.de) or UHH Center for Academic Advising and Psychological Counseling.
+In general, if you have three failed attempts in an exam please get counseling from the Academic Services Office(studium.math"AT"uni-hamburg.de) or UHH Center for Academic Advising and Psychological Counseling.

 Registration for final thesis

 In order to register the beginning of working on your final thesis, you need to have acquired at least 72 credit points in your Master’s program.

 This needs to be visible in STiNE under ‘study results’.
 You may then hand in the ‘Final thesis topic issuance’ form filled out and signed by your advisor.
 Typically this is same person which supervised your orientation and/or preparatory project.
 As soon as the academic services office processed the issuance, you will get a confirmation with your thesis title and the deadline of submission to your 'email@example.com' email-address.
 The processing time for your Master’s thesis is six months.

 Beginning of the research phase

 The research phase is the last part of the Master’s program and usually consists of orientation project (15 credit points), preparatory project (15 credit points) and Master’s thesis (30 credit points).

 As soon as the research phase begins the student must officially notify the academic services office, so that start date, field of research and advisor can be noted in his/her record file.